Kale and Quinoa Salad is anything but boring with fluffy quinoa, massaged kale, feta, fruit, and balsamic tossed to perfection.

 Instructions

-- QUINOA: Combine the quinoa and water with salt to taste (I add 1/4 teaspoon fine sea salt) in a small pot.
+- Combine the quinoa and water with 1/4 teaspoon salt in a small pot.
 Follow package directions to cook the quinoa.
-Cook untilย allย of the liquid is absorbed and quinoa has "popped", about 15-25 minutes (depending on heat, pot size, etc).
-Remove from heat; let stand, covered, for 5-10 minutes to steam.
+Cook until all the liquid is absorbed and quinoa has “popped,” about 15–25 minutes (depending on heat, pot size, etc.).
+Remove from heat; let stand, covered, for 5–10 minutes to steam.
 Fluff with a fork and transfer to a bowl; refrigerate to chill through.
-(To get it cold faster, spread it on a lined sheet pan and place in the freezer.)ย Quinoa can be prepared 3-4 days in advance.
+(To get it cold faster, spread it on a lined sheet pan and place in the freezer.)
+Quinoa can be prepared 3–4 days in advance.

-- DRESSING: If preparing the dressing, start here so it has a chance to chill and for flavors to intensify.
-Follow directions in Note 1.
+- If preparing the dressing, start here so it has a chance to chill and for flavors to intensify.
+Follow directions in note 1.

-- KALE PREP: Remove the coarse stems on the kale.
-(I do this by grabbing the bottom of the stem with one hand and running my other hand upward along the stem in a tight grasp to remove the leaves from the stem.
-Some of the stem at the top is fine to leave; we're more concerned about the bulky large portion of the stem.)
-Take the kale leaves, roll them up like a cigar, and finely slice the kale to make thin and small ribbons of kale.
+- Remove the coarse stems on the kale.
+(I do this by grabbing the bottom of the stem with one hand and running my other hand along the stem in a tight grasp to remove the leaves.
+Some of the stem at the top is fine to leave; we’re more concerned about the large portion of the stem.)
+Roll the kale leaves up like a cigar and finely slice them to make thin, small ribbons of kale.

-- MASSAGE THE KALE: Place in a colander and rinse.
-Sprinkle 1/4 teaspoon fine sea salt on top of the kale and squeeze on a few wedges of fresh lemon.
-Massage and rub the kale with clean hands for 2-3 minutes or until tender and a deep green color.
+- Place kale in a colander and rinse.
+Sprinkle 1/4 teaspoon salt on top and squeeze on a few wedges of fresh lemon.
+Massage and rub the kale with clean hands for 2–3 minutes or until tender and a deep green color.
 Rinse again and thoroughly dry.
 (I add to a salad spinner.)
-Toss the completely cooled quinoa with the fully dried kale.
+Toss completely cooled quinoa with the fully dried kale.

-- SALAD ASSEMBLY: Add the prepared fruit (strawberries, blackberries, raspberries, and grapes) to the salad.
+- Add the prepared fruit (strawberries, blackberries, raspberries, and grapes) to the salad.
 Add the dried blueberries, pistachios, and feta cheese.
 Drizzle dressing over to preference.
-(We use the entire homemade dressing amount or about 1/2 cup Marzetti dressing) Gently toss and enjoy immediately.
+(I use the entire homemade dressing amount or about 1/2 cup Marzetti dressing.)
+Gently toss and enjoy immediately.

 Recipe Notes